greenplum-db/gpdb/src/backend/codegen/README.md

 sudo pkg install -y cmake llvm37 clang37
 ```

-When building Balerion, you will need to point cmake at the more recent LLVM
+When building codegen, you will need to point cmake at the more recent LLVM
 like so:

 ```
-cmake -D CMAKE_PREFIX_PATH=/usr/local/llvm37 /path/to/balerion
+cmake -D CMAKE_PREFIX_PATH=/usr/local/llvm37 /path/to/codegen
 ```

 #### Mac OS X